-Surina Khan is CEO of the Women’s Foundation of California.
-For more than two decades, Surina has been a leader in the philanthropic and non-profit social justice sector starting with local community-based publishing in New England and then shifting to national and global work on an array of social justice issues including women’s rights, LGBT rights, human rights and more.
+Surina Khan is CEO of the Women’s Foundation of California where she leads the Foundation’s work to advance the health, safety, and economic security of women, girls and transgender, and gender non-conforming people in California.
+She has been a leader in the philanthropic and non-profit social justice sector for more than three decades starting with community-based publishing and shifting to national and global work on an array of issues focused on gender, racial, and economic justice.

 Previous to being appointed CEO of the Women’s Foundation of California in 2014, Surina served in numerous leadership roles including as a Director in the Democracy Rights and Justice Program at the Ford Foundation, as executive director of the International Gay & Lesbian Human Rights Commission (now OutRight Action International), and as a research analyst for Political Research Associates.

 She has provided strategic direction for grantmaking approaches, program design and implementation, policy training and advocacy, communications and digital strategy, organizing convenings, meeting design and facilitation, raising multi-million-dollar budgets, executive transitions, and completing successful organizational turnarounds.